longrio94/longrio94.github.io/_posts/2024-07-01-FeatureEngineering.md

 Missingness refers to the absence of data values in a dataset, and it can manifest in various forms.
 Broadly, missing data can be categorized as either ***informative*** or ***non-informative***, indicating whether the absence of data itself carries meaningful information.
 Within these categories, there are three specific types of missingness: ***MCAR (Missing Completely at Random)***, ***MAR (Missing at Random)***, and ***MNAR (Missing Not at Random)***.
 The summary table to understand more about Missingness in Credit Risk context:

 ![image](https://github.com/longrio94/longrio94.github.io/assets/37896699/39287277-b61c-43fb-9398-cf96596e3c54){: .align-middle width="1000px"}

+***Non-Informative Missing***: The absence of data is unrelated to the underlying value.
+A random typo in a credit report and data entry errors wouldn't necessarily reflect the borrower's likelihood and ability to repay a loan.

+***Informative Missing***: The absence of data itself provides valuable information about the missing value.
+For instance, in credit risk, borrowers who anticipate default might intentionally omit negative financial information.
+This missingness is related to the borrower's creditworthiness.

+***MCAR (Missing Completely at Random)***: The missingness is entirely random and unrelated to any observed or unobserved variables.
+Think of a survey respondent accidentally skipping a question on their income.

+***MAR (Missing at Random)***: The missingness depends on observed data but not on the missing values themselves.
+For example, younger borrowers might be less likely to have a long credit history, resulting in missing values for certain credit-related variables.

+***MNAR (Missing Not at Random)***: The missingness is related to the missing values themselves.
+In credit risk, borrowers with a history of default might be less likely to report it.

+Different types of missingness demand tailored approaches, based on their unique characteristics, to ensure the integrity and accuracy of your credit risk models.
+Let's explore the  treatments and the reasoning behind them:

+### Non-Informative Missing (MCAR): K-Nearest Neighbors (KNN) Imputation

+KNN imputation leverages the power of similarity to fill in missing values.
+It works by identifying the 'k' most similar complete instances (neighbors) to the one with missing data, based on the values of other features.
+The missing value is then estimated as a weighted average or the most frequent value (for categorical data) of its neighbors.
+For instance, if k=10, KNN will use the information from the 10 nearest neighbors to fill in the missing value.

+Since MCAR missingness is random, the missing values are assumed to be similar to the observed values in the same feature.
+KNN imputation effectively exploits this assumption by borrowing information from similar (nearest) instances.

+### Missing at Random (MAR): MissForest Imputation

+MissForest is a non-parametric imputation method that employs random forests to predict missing values.
+It is also known as Regression imputation.
+It iteratively builds multiple random forest models, using the observed data to predict the missing values and then using the imputed values to improve the predictions in subsequent iterations.

+MissForest's strength lies in its ability to capture complex relationships and interactions between variables, making it suitable for MAR scenarios where the missingness depends on observed data.

+### Missing Not at Random (MNAR): Multiple Imputation by Chained Equations (MICE)

+MICE is a flexible and powerful imputation method that handles missing data by creating multiple plausible imputed datasets.
+Each dataset is then analyzed separately, and the results are combined to account for the uncertainty due to missingness.
+MICE shows advantages for its flexibility in handling missing data, reducing bias estimate, and enhancing parameter estimate accuracy.

+MICE is well-suited for MNAR scenarios where the missingness mechanism is complex and depends on the missing values themselves.
+By creating multiple imputations, MICE captures the variability and uncertainty associated with the missing data, leading to more robust and reliable estimates.